 Cost per lead is a marketing metric used to determine how well your campaigns are working to drive new leads.
 We share how to calculate this key metric and show you how you can get more reliable data to prove your impact.

-Marketers are armed with a wide range of marketing metrics they use each month to calculate their impact.
-Some metrics are worth a lot more than others.
+Marketers can arm themselves with multiple marketing metrics to help them calculate their impact.
+However, some metrics are more valuable than others.

 Cost per lead is a key marketing metric that allows you to measure the effectiveness of your marketing in relation to generating new leads for your sales team.